Kyriosity/read-write/README+/.net/README+/cs-drawbacks.md

 # C# - Drawbacks - "Minority report"

-Artworks can be perfect — not technologies.
+Artworks can be perfect &mdash; not technologies.
 With all its goodies __C#__ has downsides as bulky declarations of hierarchies, rigid interfaces, and notably restrained generics.

 The following language artifacts are awkward leastwise for me.